top of page

 The Isotope Man by Charles Eric Maine

-The first half of the book was more 'reporter chasing a story and finding romance' than I was expecting, I was waiting for the action to begin.
-Once it hit the halfway mark though, it really started to roll with scene after scene of action, fighting and a finale set during the test of a new atomic reactor experiment that could blow the whole plant sky-high.
+The first half is more 'reporter chasing a story and finding romance' than I was expecting, as I waited for the action to begin.
+It really started to roll halfway, with scene after scene of action, fighting, and a finale set during the experiment of a new atomic reactor that could blow sky-high.
+While not as exciting as Maine's other titles, this was an original story with a memorable finale.
+It had a charm, like watching a 1960s episode of The Avengers.

 1957/ Hardcover / 184 pages